Retail sales continued to gain momentum in March, together with construction, in contrast to weaker industrial performance

-March's industrial production did not build on February's better numbers, and a more significant deterioration was prevented by energy-intensive sectors, which does not look like a robust support in the current energy shock.
+March retail sales returned to strong growth, while March did not bring a turnaround in the stagnation of services.
+Industrial production did not build on February's better numbers, and a more significant deterioration was prevented by energy-intensive sectors, which does not look like a robust support in the current energy shock.
 Export activity also remained weaker.
 However, the month-on-month decline in imports resulted in the return of a solid foreign trade surplus of CZK 18 billion.
 Construction output, on the other hand, continued to outperform, especially in the buildings segment.
 However, despite still weak building permit numbers, the number of construction starts continued to rise.
 Infrastructure construction, on the other hand, remains weaker, presenting an opportunity for future growth.
 The output side of the economy thus developed in March in line with the weaker GDP growth of 0.2% q-o-q in the first quarter, which was characterised by a decline in industrial activity and a deterioration in foreign trade.
 These factors were only partly offset by stronger construction output and solid growth in trade and services sales (still with February data).
 For the CNB, the data, along with higher unemployment and softer industrial wage growth, signal a less hawkish environment than the still elevated momentum in core inflation suggests.

-The March data confirmed the continuing divergent development of the Czech economy.
+The March production data confirmed the continuing divergent development of the Czech economy.
 While construction maintained its strong momentum and foreign trade remained in surplus, industry continued to lose momentum after a weak start to the year.
 In particular, the month-on-month and annualized development of the manufacturing industry without any significant support from the automotive segment sent a negative signal.
 In contrast, the energy-intensive sectors indicate continued stabilisation.

 Industrial production slowed down to 0.9% y/y in March after 1.3% in February, while manufacturing grew by 1.6% y/y.
 The automotive segment no longer provided as strong a boost to the economy as at the beginning of the year, as its growth slowed to 1.6% y/y from February's 2.5% and January's 8.1%.
 In contrast, energy-intensive sectors accelerated to 5.3% y/y, confirming a gradual recovery after the previous downturn.